Court Language Services

 - All Maryland Courts

 The Maryland Judiciary provides court services to many people, including those who are Limited English Proficient (LEP).
 Court interpreters are provided for litigants and witnesses in civil, criminal, and juvenile proceedings and are paid for by the Administrative Office of the Courts.
-To request a spoken language interpreter for a court appearance, please submit a Request for Spoken Language Interpreter (Form CC-DC41 BLS) to the court in which the case will be heard.
+To request a spoken language interpreter for a court appearance, please submit a Request for Spoken Language Interpreter (Form CC-DC-041) to the court in which the case will be heard.
 The request should be submitted to the court not less than thirty (30) days before the proceeding in which the interpreter is requested.

 For additional information, please contact the clerk at the court location where your case will be heard.